-'''

-ADD INVENTORY (AD IN)
+''' ADD INVENTORY (AD IN)

-C ADD INVENTORY J
+R ADD INVENTORY; C

 Product?
-2 J
+2

 Quantity?
-500 J
+500

 Product?
-3 J
+3

 Quantity?
-230 J
+230

 Product?
-J

-C
+R

 '''

-Use the command ADD INVENTORY or AD IN to add to the inventory amount for a product.
 The quantity will normally be interpreted as number of items.
 If type 4 has been specified with ENABLE PRODUCT, the quantity will be interpreted as a dollar amount.
 You may use the C option with ADD INVENTORY.

-How to Subtract From Merchandise Product Inventory
+How to Subtract from Merchandise Product Inventory